maurice-schuppe/osxripper/README.md

 # OSXRipper
 OSXRipper is a tool to gather system and user information from OSX file systems.
-Currently it is supporting OSX versions 10.6 - 10.11 (Snow Leopard to El Capitan).
+Currently it is supporting OSX versions 10.6 - 10.12 (Snow Leopard to Sierra Beta).

 ####Alternatives to OSXRipper